-Practice, prepare & rehearse the free-to-use wedding officiant script or ceremony builder before the big day.
+Practice, prepare & rehearse free-to-use unplugged wedding officiant / commitment ceremony script.
+Dylan Hotel, Amsterdam

-non-religious wedding officiant script speech for non-native English speakers
+non-religious wedding officiant script speech for a modern bride and groom's wedding ceremony

 Opening words: non – religious wedding officiant